jey-kim/GNSS2FNL/README.md

 `jeonghyeop Kim` (jeonghyeop.kim@gmail.com) \
 Nov 02, 2021

-## In quantifying nontectonic horizontal strain field, one needs to download and preprocess NOTA GNSS data first.
+## These codes download and preprocess GNSS position timeseries data to generate 4-month displacement fields.
-### The preprocessed displacement fields are saved in `data/processing/*.fnl`
+### The displacement fields are saved in `data/processing/*.fnl`

 ### HOW TO USE this repository